pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 $$d \equiv \mathbf{over}(e) \equiv \mathbf{over}(e') \equiv d'$$

 We define \\(\mathbf{over}\\) and \\(\mathbf{back}\\) at base answer types such as \\(\mathbf{unit}\\) or \\(\mathbf{nat}\\) to be the identity function, thus showing that the source and target programs at those base types result in the same answer.
-With this in mind, dynamic correctness is the special case of \\(e \equiv \mathbf{back}(d) \equiv d\\) for closed source programs \\(e\\) of the base answer type and their respective compiled program \\(d\\).
+With this in mind, operational correctness is the special case of \\(e \equiv \mathbf{back}(d) \equiv d\\) for closed source programs \\(e\\) of the base answer type and their respective compiled program \\(d\\).
-Dynamic correctness is proved through inducting over open source programs of arbitrary types with the generalization of this property as the induction hypothesis, and then extracting the special case afterwards.
+Operational correctness is proved through inducting over open source programs of arbitrary types with the generalization of this property as the induction hypothesis, and then extracting the special case afterwards.

 You might be wondering, is \\(\mathbf{over}\\) the same as the compilation itself?
 If it were, then this result is rather obvious because we would be comparing the compilation to the compilation.